ordercloud-api/dotnet-middleware/Guides/Webhooks.md

 ### Create Webhook configuration in OrderCloud

 Now its time to configure OrderCloud to send webhook requests.
 Do this with the [create webhook](https://ordercloud.io/api-reference/seller/webhooks/create) API endpoint.
-The easiest way is probably through the Portal UI.
+The easiest way is probably through the [API Portal](https://portal.ordercloud.io/console).
 For the two example routes, the two webhook objects you should create are

 ```jsonc
 {